 - Conducted market research, analyzed 60+ seed-stage startups, and built valuation models to optimize opportunity identification process by 20%

-Work on highlighting your logistics, operations, strategy, and project management skills.
-This is especially helpful if your background and experience are not a perfect match to the responsibilities of a product manager.
+Work on highlighting your logistics, operations, strategy, and project management skills because your background and experience might not be a perfect match to the responsibilities of a product manager.
 This is part of telling the right story for these roles.

 Once your resume content is strong, the formatting should be clean, professional, and tech-centered.
-Readability is key, so keep it to 1-2 columns.
-This makes it as easy as possible for an applicant tracking system or a quick glancing recruiter to parse the information.
+Readability is key, so keep it to 1-2 columns. and make sure your spacing is consistent.
+This makes it as easy as possible for an applicant tracking system (ATS) or a quick glancing recruiter to parse the information.

 We recommend sans serif fonts (fonts without feet) and a maximum of 1 cool color (blue, green, purple) to make your resume look more modern.
 It is especially important to include a skills section to highlight the tools and systems that you can use.
 But, do not include “proficiency” for each.
 Try to match as closely as possible to the keywords on the job description.
 We recommend this because both recruiters and applicant tracking systems will be looking for exactly those words.

-For even more tips on how to make your product manager resume as strong as possible, check out this article.
-To optimize your LinkedIn, make sure you have a professional photo, contact information, and a short bio about your experience and the types of roles you are interested in.
+For even more tips on how to make your product manager resume as strong as possible, check out our article.
+To optimize your LinkedIn profile, make sure you have a professional photo, contact information, and a short bio about your experience and the types of roles you are interested in.
 You should have all of the experience from your resume.
 But, you can even include more description on LinkedIn, since you do not have a space limit.

 Step 2: Find the right opportunities